azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 ---
 title: "PL idea: unified function call syntax"
 date: 2022-03-11
-desc: "Removing the distinction between functions and methods."
+desc: Removing the distinction between functions and methods.
 ---

 [Functions][] are common in most programming languages.
 Some languages also have methods, which are similar to functions.
 Their biggest difference is that we call methods with a special "method call" syntax.
 Whereas function call syntax often looks like `f(x, y)`, method call syntax often looks like `x.f(y)`.